BrainGuide - Brain Health for All

 Take Care of Common Health Problems

-Your cognitive health depends on your body’s health.
+Brain health is part of your overall health.
 It’s important to take care of other conditions like high blood pressure, diabetes and depression.
 This can help to prevent memory loss and cognitive decline.

 Eat Healthy Food

-Healthy eating habits make a big difference for cognitive health.
+Healthy eating habits make a big difference for brain health.
 Find out the right foods for healthy aging, learn how to find them on a budget, and try some sample menus.

-Staying fit helps keep the brain healthy.
+Moving helps keep the brain healthy.
+It doesn't have to be intense hard or time consuming.
 Learn how to make an exercise plan that is right for you.

 Get Enough Sleep